 The blending of three key program components makes a Stevenson education unique…

 Stevenson offers the full suite of academic coursework expected from top college preparatory independent schools.
-Our course curricula are thoughtfully based on what universities expect, what leading schools do, and best pedagogical practice.
-High-interest content captures and develops students’ interests and talents.
+Our course curricula are thoughtfully based on what universities expect, what leading schools do, and what a willingness to innovate can make possible.
+High-interest content promotes engagement and facilitates development.
 Principles of mindfulness and the language of Dialectical Behavior Therapy (DBT) are incorporated into academic classes.

 Faculty are also advisors, meeting with students at least three times a day.
 Advisors help students to develop and refine executive function skills and address immediate academic and social challenges.
 Short and long term goals are created and monitored for each student during advising sessions.